 Today, humanity faces unprecedented challenges in the global distributions of energy, food, water, and healthcare.
 The mission of Dr. Zhang’s lab is to create an interdisciplinary and collaborative research environment to solve the grand challenges in personalized health monitoring, early diagnosis, and brain science.
-Dr. Zhang’s research focuses on three major fields: (I) “Lab-on-skin”: materials, chemistry, and devices of wearable biosensors for personalized health monitoring and early diagnosis; (II) Materials and interfacial phenomena of device-tissue interfaces; (III) Materials, design, and fabrication of new tools for brain science.
+Dr. Zhang’s research focuses on three major fields: (I) Wearable electronics and machine learning; (II) Neuroelectronic interfaces; (III) CRISPR-based biosensors.